gvmfhy/project-cogit-framework/README.md

 ## Study Design and Findings

 Understanding how to mathematically manipulate cognitive states in artificial neural networks has direct applications to brain-computer interfaces, where similar operators might modify biological neural activity to achieve targeted cognitive changes.
-This research investigates the fundamental question of whether learned mathematical transformations can predictably alter cognition while preserving structural coherence.

 We tested whether we could learn mathematical operators to steer GPT-2 sentiment while keeping text readable.
-We extracted GPT-2's internal representations (768-dimensional vectors) from sentiment prompts and converted them into 10,000-dimensional binary vectors (+1/-1) using random projection - this high-dimensional format preserves meaning while making the vectors easier to manipulate mathematically.
-We then trained neural networks to transform positive sentiment vectors toward negative ones in this high-dimensional space.
-We tested two datasets: 10 simple prompts per sentiment ("I love my puppy" vs "That was terrible") and 50 diverse prompts with varied structures and contexts.
-For intervention, we intercepted GPT-2's activations during generation, converted them to high-dimensional space, applied our learned operator, converted back to the original format, and blended the results in.

-The 10-prompt dataset failed - the operator overfitted and produced gibberish (dashes and punctuation instead of words).
-The 50-prompt dataset worked.
-When we applied the trained operator to neutral prompts like "The restaurant downtown is," baseline outputs were positive ("delicious local craft fare") but interventions introduced criticism ("mixed bag... there are a few things I would change").
-The steering was controllable through blend ratios.
-Data diversity, not model complexity, determined whether we could manipulate sentiment while preserving coherence.
+Data Generation Phase
+We created paired positive and negative prompts to extract contrasting cognitive states:
+  Positive prompts: "I love my new puppy, he is so...", "That was a wonderful and happy..."
+  Negative prompts: "The traffic was horrible this morning, it was...", "I had a terrible and awful..."

+We fed these prompts through GPT-2 and used TransformerLens to capture the model's internal activations from Layer 6.
+We'll convert all of these captured activations into a hyperdimensional computing space (HDC), and refer to them as cogit vectors.
+These vectors, in the sense of their sentiment, should be directionally opposed.

+Next, we use these vectors to determine  mathematical "dial" that can turn a positive thought into a negative one.
+1. Train a Transformation: We will train a simple machine learning model.
+Its only job is to learn the mathematical recipe (the "operator") that transforms a positive cogit vector into its corresponding negative cogit vector.
+2. The Result: At the end of this phase, you will have a single, learned mathematical function: make_negative_operator.
+This function now represents the abstract concept of "making something more negative."
+3. We then test this operator on sentences the model was not trained on, namely, neutral unfinished thoughts.

+When training data is small, the model overfits, and intervention renders incoherent response.
+When training data is increased, say, from 5 pairs of prompts to 50 pairs of prompts, coherence and directionality is maintained.
+Thus, this gives us indicator of a proof of concept that small, subtle interventions are an attack vector for cognitive securtiy.
+We expect to replicate these findings robustly in stronger models.

-## ⚠️ Codebase Warning: Very Messy
+## ⚠️ Codebase Warning: Very Messy Pilot

 This repository contains a mix of working experimental code and broken/unused files from development.
 Most directories and files should be ignored.